dipshitweeb/i3bar/README.md

 My i3 bar configuration with a weather scraper.
 Move .xinitrc to your home directory.
 Move the other files to .config/i3/

 ## How it works:
 On X server start the commands in .xinitrc are executed.
-So on X server start we execute the python script cockscraper.py to scrape weather.com for the current temperature.
+So on X server start we execute the python script cockscraper.py in the background to scrape weather.com for the current temperature every 30 minutes.
 We then output that temperature to a file called temp_file.
 Afterwards cockbar.sh reads this temperature and appends it to our stdout formatted in JSON.
 The stdout is then sent to i3bar's protocol via status_command as stated in the file config (Which is i3's config file).
 Status_command then displays the stdout via our bar.
 ## Dependencies:
 Arch: